Last Updated on July 20, 2020 by Christine Kaaloa

 We weren’t the only boat tour… not by a long shot.
 There were as many boats there as there are speedboat tours to the Phi Phi islands in Thailand.
 It kills the romance a bit to know you’re part of a herd in a crowd of several herds.
 Make sure you stay with your group so as not to get lost.

 Then we sailed to Thien Cung & Dao Gau caves, a grotto with giant stalactites.
-They Vietnamese have the cave lit up with colorful lights.
-It’s a little cheesy but I suspect it’s to make the cave more beautiful.
-Instead, it’s a bit like Disneyland.
-Still, this is the first cave I’ve seen, so there!
+They Vietnamese have the cave lit up with colorful lights; it’s cheesy and a bit like Disneyland.
+But I suspect it’s to make the cave more beautiful.
+This is the first cave I’ve seen, so there!

 Many travel forums, even your guesthouse or hostel might warn you of crime in Vietnam.
 Vietnam is one of those countries you’ll want to stay on your toes.